FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 ## Breaking changes

-A breaking change is a difference in functionality from the previous version of the compiler that may require an update to sway code in order for it to compile.
+A breaking change is a difference in functionality from the previous version of the compiler that may require an update to Sway code in order for it to compile.

 The following changes are defined to be breaking changes and will need to follow the process of being gated by feature flags.